GreshAnt/Zink/README.md

 This program is for learning purposes only.
 Please do not use it for illegal activities.
 You will be responsible for the consequences.

-It is a simple destructive program by python.

 ## Features
   - Take a screenshot and send it to you computer ...done